The model theory of the curve graph: Weakly convex sets and their extensions

-\begin{definition} We say that a reduced word $w\in\wo$ is a left (right) normal form if $w$ has at most one occurrence of a letter from $G$, and it is the leftmost (rightmost) letter, which we refer to as its \emph{$G$--term}. \end{definition} \begin{lemma} Given a reduced $w\in\wo$, there exits a unique left (right) normal form $w'\in [[w]]$.
-Given two left (right) normal forms $w\equiv w'$, we can pass from one to the other by an iterated application of $(\mathrm{Swp})$.
-If $w\perp^* D$, then $w'\perp^* D$, where here $w'$ is the corresponding left (right) normal form. \end{lemma} The proof of Lemma~\ref{normal forms} is straightforward.
+\begin{definition} We say that a reduced word $w\in\wo$ is a left (right) normal form if $w$ has at most one occurrence of a letter from $G$, and it is the leftmost (rightmost) letter, which we refer to as its \emph{$G$--term}. \end{definition}

+Note that the $G$--term of a reduced word is generally not unique, in the sense that equivalent words may have different $G$--terms.